Surprise Confession, Chap. 1

 "String," I said, impatient, "I'm sure.
 We love each other, and this is what I want.
 I want you," I added.
 String nodded, scooped me up in his arms, and went up to the sleeping loft.
 Once we were upstairs, he set me on my feet, but hesitated again.
 "Hawke," I said, switching to his last name to indicate that I was getting annoyed, "there's no red lights in sight here, okay?
 Make love to me, Stringfellow Hawke.
 Right now."
 Finally, String did exactly what I'd asked him to do.

 When it was over, I felt happier than I'd been in a long time, because I knew I finally had everything I ever wanted—mainly, String.
-Finally, I said to myself as I felt String pull me tight against him, Finally, he's mine, and I'm his, forever.
+Finally, I thought as I felt String pull me tight against him, Finally, he's mine, and I'm his, forever.
 Oh, sure, it's not legal, but that's just details.
 If I hadn't known it before, I knew it now—one way or the other, I was going to spend the rest of my life with Stringfellow Hawke.
-I never, ever thought that I could be so happy, I said to myself, even as I felt a few tears escape my eyes.
+I never, ever thought that I could be so happy, I thought, even as I felt a few tears escape my eyes.
 But they're happy tears, so I don't care, I thought as I snuggled closer to String, and felt sleep claiming me.

 About a week after that night, I told String that I wanted to move into the cabin with him—permanently.
 I'd been spending more and more nights with him, and it only took one night of sleeping alone to show me just how ridiculous it was that we weren't spending every night together.
 String agreed, and we got me moved out of the house and up to the cabin in a day's time.
 'Course, I'd been takin' stuff to the cabin with me a little at a time ever since we spent that first night together, and I was glad I'd done it—it made moving that much easier.
 And surprisingly enough, Mom wasn't as upset as I worried she'd be when I told her about movin' into String's cabin.
 "After all, Caity," Mom said when I called her from the hangar to tell her, "your dad and I lived together for a while before we got married.
 And I understand that folks your age do that sorta thing, so it's okay.
 It's not what I would've liked to hear, but since you're gonna be getting married, I guess it's okay."